awere1/myapp/README.md

-# myapp
+# myapp - MVC-php
-Assignment 4 repo for submission
+Assignment 4 repo for submission (forked repo is under the mvc-php in repositories)

 Here are the changes made: